South China

-South China (Huá'nán (jyut6 naam4)) is a geographical and cultural region that covers the southernmost part of China.
+South China (华南 (華南, Huánán, waa4 naam4)) is a geographical and cultural region that covers the southernmost part of China.
 Its precise meaning varies with context.
-A notable feature of South China in comparison to the rest of China is that most of its citizens are not native speakers of Standard Chinese.
+A notable feature of South China in comparison to the rest of China proper is that most of its citizens are not native speakers of Standard Chinese.

 Definition

 Southern China

 "Southern China" (中国南方 (中國南方)) is geographically defined as the vast region south of the Qinling–Huaihe Line.
 This division is based on differences in climate, economic production, transportation, and culture.
 The southern region is characterized by a subtropical monsoon climate and tropical monsoon climate, with winters that are mild and rarely snowy.
 The climate is generally warm, rice is the primary grain crop, and historically, waterways were the main mode of transportation.